 Havelock City

-The exhibition was held at the Old General Post office, and in the installation, we recreated the homes and streets around the Kirulapone Canal and employed photography, film and light projections to give visitors an experience of the area and the way in which its inhabitants interacted with one another.
-Threads were used to show human interaction, with colored threads showing physical interaction and copper colored ones to show virtual interactions.
+The exhibition was held at the Old General Post office, and in the installation, the area around the Kirulapone Canal was recreated through photography, film and light projections to give visitors an experience of the the way in which its inhabitants interacted with one another.

 Before set up

 Physical interaction with residents was higher where the built environment was not walled, particularly down Sri Siddhartha Road where we conducted several face to face interviews with residents.
-However as we moved to Havelock City, Park Road and Thalakotuwa Gardens, our access to the residents here was primarily through email, whatsapp or facebook.
+However as we moved to Havelock City, Park Road and Thalakotuwa Gardens, our physical access to the residents was restricted and we interacted primarily through email, whatsapp or facebook.
+This was demonstrated in the installation through threads.
+Residents of Lakmuthu Sevana said that after they moved to the apartment complex from their tenement housing, physical interactions with their neighbours was less.

 One of most recognizable and unique features of this area is the proximity of four different places of worship.
-Mayura Place is lined by a Catholic Church, a Mosque and a Hindu Temple with the Buddhist monument in the adjacent Havelock City.
+Mayura Place is lined by a Catholic church, a mosque and a Hindu temple and a Buddhist monument.
 Mayura Place was often cited as a place of communal and religious harmony during our surveys and interviews.

 For the installation, Mayura Place provided a shared shared sacred place which brought people together.
 An added feature was the ‘raft’ which was a common area created at the intersection of the ‘L’ corridor where visitors were drawn in by the placement of a tv screen which showed video interviews of residents.
-Cushions and cooling fans were placed strategically in order to ensure people spent time on the raft and interacted with one another.
+The interviewees explored relationships with their neighbours and how they used social media.
+For many, social media was a platform to start rent free online businesses and interact with those outside their immediate social circles.
+Cushions and cooling fans were placed strategically in order to ensure people spent time on the raft and interacted with other visitors, often strangers.

 Mayura Place has a church, mosque and Hindu temple lining its street.